What are the stages of Alzheimer's disease?

-The functional changes that are associated with Alzheimer's are thought to begin years, or even decades, before diagnosis.
+The functional changes that occur due to Alzheimer's may begin years or even decades before diagnosis.

 This long phase is known as the preclinical stage of Alzheimer's disease.
-During this stage, there will not be any noticeable clinical symptoms.
+During this stage, the individual will not have any noticeable clinical symptoms.

 Although there are no noticeable symptoms in the preclinical stage, imaging technologies can spot deposits of a protein called amyloid beta.

 In people with Alzheimer's disease, this protein clumps together and forms plaques.
 These protein clumps may block cell-to-cell signaling and activate immune system cells that trigger inflammation and destroy disabled cells.

 Other biological markers, or biomarkers, can show if a person has a higher likelihood of developing Alzheimer's symptoms.
 Genetic tests can also detect a higher risk.

 Imaging technology that can locate amyloid beta clumps, biomarker detection, and genetic testing could all be important in the future as scientists develop new Alzheimer's treatments.

 Researchers are studying this preclinical stage to work out which factors can predict the risk of progression from normal cognition to stage 2 of Alzheimer's disease.